 Love the result!

 We think Amanda is one of those women you see in movies and think that can not be real.
 She happily sews, crafts, blogs, and a lots more… all besides running a household with 5 kids.
 And yes, she even cares about using cloth diapers.
-So much so that she’s set up a tiny Etsy Shop, Bitty Bumz so you can use them too!
+So much so that she’s set up a tiny Etsy Shop, Bitty Bumz!

 It’s clear she has a zest for life that’s inspiring!
 If she still looks like this picture, she’s a cute as a button to boot!